suhaasya/suhaasya/README.md

 # Hello, I am Suhas 👋

 I'm Electronics and Telecommunications Engineering Student from India.
 Passionate about technologies.
-I love to share my resources and expertise with the dev community.
+I love to help and learn with dev community.
 Open to all DMs on [Twitter](https://twitter.com/Suhaasya)

 - 🔭 I’m currently working on my College DBMS mini project.
 - 🌱 I’m currently learning Tkinter, React and Backend.